material-motion/material-motion/concepts/patterns.md

 Description is simply **what you want something to do**.

 Animations, Gestures, Physical Simulations, and other Primitives can all be described in some form.
-For example, we can describe an element as both "draggable" and "fading in".
+For example, we can describe an element as being both "draggable" and "fading in".

 ![](../_assets/Intention-Tree.svg)